The space of foliations on projective spaces in positive characteristic: Closed logarithmic 1 -forms and their residues

 \subsection{A characterization of normal crossing in codimension two}

 For later use, we record a characterization of divisors that are normal crossing in codimension two.

 \begin{lemma} Let $X$ be an affine smooth variety defined over an algebraically closed field $\field$.
 Let $h \in \mathcal O_{X}$ be a regular function, and let $D$ be the divisor defined by $h$.
+Assume that $D$ is reduced.
 The following conditions are equivalent: \begin{enumerate} \item The divisor $D$ is normal crossing in codimension two. \item The subvariety defined by the ideal $I(D)$, which is generated by $h$, $v(h)$ for every $v \in H^0(X,T_X)$, and

 has codimension at least three. \end{enumerate} \end{lemma} \begin{proof} We prove the equivalence by considering both directions.